ucsb-cs-education/awesome-ui-backend-node-heroku/HOWTO-SELENIUM.md

 * SAUCE_USERNAME
 * SAUCE_ACCESS_KEY

-More details on how to set Travis CI environment variables at [HOWTO-SELENIUM.md](HOWTO-SELENIUM.md).
+More details on how to set Travis CI environment variables [here](/HOWTO-TRAVIS-CI.md).